EZCodeLanguage/EZCode/docs/EZCode-Docs.md

 ### Event

 The `event` keyword is for controls or windows.
 This acts as a trigger for the inputted action.
-Whenever the control or window is triggered, it can play the inputted method or file.
-The correct syntax is `event control_or_window eventType filePath_or_method`.
+Whenever the control or window is triggered, it can play a file, method, or single segment of code.
+The correct syntax is `event control_or_window eventType filePath_or_method_or_code`.
 ```
 shape player
 event player click ~/player_clicked.ezcode`